Sewa

-We often wonder, how come some people heal so quickly, while for other the same medicine doesn’t work.
-Some people kee jip going from one Doctor, healer or Therapist to other, while other heal with Homeopathy, Ayurveda or Alternative medicine.
+We often wonder, how come some people heal so quickly?
+While for others the same medicine doesn’t work.
+Some people keep going from one Doctor, healer or Therapist to another, while others heal with Homeopathy, Ayurveda or Alternative medicine.

 The answer is karma.
-No one can heal beyond karma.
+No one can heal beyond their karma.
 When the time is right, faith also comes in traditional healing methodology.
 So as a rule we never convince anyone.
-Yet miraculously people come from far and wide, giving us an opportunity to facilitate their healing.
+Yet miraculously people come from far and wide and give us an opportunity to facilitate their healing.
 There again, whatever healing they are ready for karmically happens.
-That is why, we too give no guarantees.
+That is why, we give no guarantees or take credit.
 Simply because we cannot.
+It is all God.

 Our rewards in life will always be in direct ratio to our service.” – Earl Nightingale

 Over the years, many people were advised Sewa as a remedy for further healing.
-Sewa or Service is an act done to serve another.
-Not a gesture of our magnanimity, rather as a opportunity for us to offer help to fellow beings.
+Sewa (सेवा) or Service is an act done to serve another.
+Not a gesture of our magnanimity, but rather as an opportunity for us to offer help to fellow beings.
 To be hands of God, caregivers.
 Come to think of it, we only help ourselves.
 What we sow is what we reap.

 Though the ideal Sewa is Nishkaam Sewa, Selfless service, which gives us Grace and merit in future lifetimes.
 However when you have heavy karmic baggage to clear in current life time, it is advised by spiritguides to do good karma wherever possible.
 Sakaam Sewa, means you are knowingly doing sewa to gain merit and blessings to assuage your current suffering.